open-feature/go-sdk-contrib/tools/provider-tck/README.md

 ## What it tests

-- mapping backend responses onto typed resolution details: value, variant, reason, error code, and no error message on a normal evaluation
+- mapping backend responses onto typed resolution details: value, reason, error code, and no error message on a normal evaluation — plus the variant, under `@variants`, because a variant is a `SHOULD` and some backends have no such concept
 - the values most often mistaken for an absence — `false`, `0` and `""` — resolving as values
+- that supplying an evaluation context to an untargeted resolution is harmless, and under `@targeting` that a matching one actually reaches the backend and changes the answer
 - integer precision: 2^31 − 1 for every provider, and 2^53 − 1 under `@large-integers`
 - keeping the integer and float types distinct, and under `@numeric-coercion` converting between them only when nothing is lost